blehh2556/ajufohoc/README.md

 4. Type in your Resume using the necessary markdown formatting guides on this [Page](https://www.markdownguide.org/basic-syntax/)

-    *An important note is to be consistent with your heading sizes for each section. if you have an Education section with Heading Level 2 , Your work experience should also be level 2*
+    *An important note is to be consistent with your heading sizes for each section.
+If you have an Education section with Heading Level 2 , Your work experience should also be level 2*

-5. Preview Your Work: Press ` Ctrl + Shift + V` in VS Code.
+5. Press ` Ctrl + Shift + V` in VS Code.
 This opens a split-screen preview so you can see your formatting in real-time.

-6. Save your work.
+6. Save your work regularly.

-7. Push it to the forge by going into Github desktop and committing any changes to main.
+7. Press the blue **commit to main** button in the Github Desktop app to update the changes you've made so far. .

 8. Cick the blue button that says **push to origin** on the right hand side of the page, to send it to github.